AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-manage-permissions.md

     The **Manage Permissions** tab of the `Namespace Settings` window opens.

-1. Use the `Manage Permissions for Namespace` window to:
+1. Use this window to:

     - (Optional) Add user roles that have permissions on the namespace.
     - Edit namespace permissions for each user role.